 - A tripod or a friend to hold the camera- There isn’t much margin for error in the angle of the photo.
 You probably can’t hold the camera yourself.

-- A Computer- To edit the photo.
-You could also just use your smartphone.
+- A photo editing app– You could use your computer or your smartphone.

 - An internet connection- You will use a free online program to cut the photo to the correct size and position yourself within the photo.

 - A printer- This is where you may have to spend a bit of money.
 Either print it on photo paper at home or go to a print shop to get a copy made.

 Every country’s passport and visa photo rules vary slightly.
 Here are some general guidelines:

 - If you wear glasses, take them off for the photo- Even if you always wear glasses, you must remove them.
 Some countries allow you to wear glasses in the photo but it’s better to err on the side of caution so you don’t have to retake the photo

 - Take the photo with a natural resting face or a normal smile- No big cheesy grins or open mouth smiles.
 Both eyes must be open.

 - Don’t wear a hat or head covering, hearing aid, or headphones- Nothing can cover your face or head.
 There are exceptions for religious purposes.